 8. How do employers fight back?

-Employers may try to advance the following arguments in order to keep their insurer from paying out damages to their injured workers:
+Employers may try to advance the following arguments in order to keep their insurer from paying out damages to you:

-- the worker was not on duty at the time of the accident
+- you were not on duty at the time of the accident

-- the worker was acting outside the scope of employment
+- you were acting outside the scope of employment

-- the worker was impaired by drugs or alcohol at the time
+- you were impaired by drugs or alcohol at the time

 - the injury is not serious or is inconsistent with the medical records

-- the worker needs no time off to heal from the injury
+- you need no time off to heal from the injury

-Note that employers are not allowed to fire employees in retaliation for filing a workers’ comp claim.
-If this happens, the employee may pursue legal action for wrongful termination in Nevada.
+Note that employers are not allowed to fire you in retaliation for filing a workers’ comp claim.
+If this happens, you may pursue legal action for wrongful termination.

 Injured on the job in Las Vegas?
 Nevada law may be in your favor